LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \tilde{f}\star \phi(x) = \int\U {B(x,\epsilon )\cap U} f(y)\phi(x-y) \,\mathrm{d}y+\int\U {B(x,\epsilon )\cap U^c} g(y)\phi(x-y) \,\mathrm{d}y .\end{aligned}$$
 </div>

-As we can see, the convolution, in general, depends on how we extend $f$ outside of $U$.
+As we can see, the convolution in general depends on how we extend $f$ outside of $U$.
 However, it is independent of the extension for $x$ in

 <div>
 $$\begin{aligned}
 U\U \epsilon :=\left\{x \in  U : d(x,\partial U)< \epsilon \right\}.\end{aligned}$$
 </div>

 With